passchn/cakephp-simple-di/README.md

             CheckoutService::class => CheckoutServiceFactory::class,
             PaymentService::class => fn () => new PaymentService(),
         ],
+        'modules' => [
+            MyModule::class,
         ],
+    ],
 ];
 ```

 Factories should be Invokables or class-strings of Invokables.
-It is best to
-implement `\SimpleDI\Module\DI\InvokableFactoryInterface`.

 You can then use the Service e.g. in Controller Actions: